Schmools/foldingLesson/README.md

-So far we have talked about two algorithms to fold most anything, the first efficient but structurally unsound and complicated to fold, the second more structurally useful, but still slow to fold and hard to be efficent with.
+So far we have talked about two algorithms to fold most anything, the first efficient but structurally unsound and complicated to fold, the second more structurally useful, but still slow to fold and hard to be efficient with.
 Now we will end with a final algorithm called Tree Maker which though theoretically less versatile, is practically much more useful and is actually used by most professional origamists for many complicated designs, here we can see some examples of things folded using Tree Maker.